moov-io/watchman/README.md

 Yes please!
 Please review our [Contributing guide](CONTRIBUTING.md) and [Code of Conduct](https://github.com/moov-io/ach/blob/master/CODE_OF_CONDUCT.md) to get started!
 Checkout our [issues for first time contributors](https://github.com/moov-io/watchman/contribute) for something to help out with.

 Run `make install` to setup [gopostal](https://github.com/openvenues/gopostal) / [libpostal](https://github.com/openvenues/libpostal) for Watchman.

-### Releasing

-To make a release of ach simply open a pull request with `CHANGELOG.md` and `version.go` updated with the next version number and details.
-You'll also need to push the tag (i.e. `git push origin v1.0.0`) to origin in order for CI to make the release.

 ## Related projects
 As part of Moov's initiative to offer open source fintech infrastructure, we have a large collection of active projects you may find useful: